danpeirce/xpress-pic18f46k42/README.pandoc.md

 ~~~~

 **data** and **name_msg** were set up as arrays initialized with strings.
 The first character of the string
 was a space.
-The code then changes that first character to a 0x40 which will tell the LCD display the other bytes
+The code then changes that first character to a **0x40** which will tell the LCD display the other bytes
 coming are data and not commands.
 I could simplify this.
 Looking at an ASCII table I see that an ascii "@" is codded
-as hex 0x40.
-I could simply start the strings with an "**@**".
+as hex **0x40**.
+I could simply start the strings with an "@".
 Another more elegant solution would be to write a
 new function to use rather than **I2C1_WriteNBytes** which would add the **0x40** transparently.
 For now I just used
 functions provided by the MCC.

+It appears that the 0x40 to send data and 0x80 to send command are equivalent to or are precisely register values.
+The LCD
+documentation is not clear.

 ## Xpress Board Pins Used